aaronpk/XRay/README.md

 ### API Authentication

-XRay uses the Twitter, Github and Facebook APIs to fetch posts, and those API require authentication.
+XRay uses the Twitter and Github APIs to fetch posts, and those API require authentication.
 In order to keep XRay stateless, it is required that you pass in the credentials to the parse call.

-You should only send the credentials when the URL you are trying to parse is a Twitter URL, a GitHub URL or a Facebook URL, so you'll want to check for whether the hostname is `twitter.com`, `github.com`, etc. before you include credentials in this call.
+You should only send the credentials when the URL you are trying to parse is a Twitter URL or a GitHub URL, so you'll want to check for whether the hostname is `twitter.com`, `github.com`, etc. before you include credentials in this call.

 #### Twitter Authentication